NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 > Most people fight about the "what" (the fish, the money, the chores).
 But if the fight keeps returning, the "what" is a decoy.
 The real conflict is the authority — who has the right to decide.
 If "who decides" isn't settled, the "what" will never stay fixed.
 >
 > Eagle checks Eagle: Am I looking at the whole field, or only the part that makes me look like the victim?
 Am I zoomed in so tight I've lost the horizon?
 Am I an Eagle or more like a Vulture (the shadow) — "only circling for carcasses, hunting the other's faults, not mapping the whole."
 >
+> **Note on Fog and Forbidden Zones:**
+Eagle identifies gaps: "Here is fog — I cannot see this territory."
+"Here is forbidden — I was told not to fly here."
+Owl evaluates gaps: "What does the fog conceal?"
+"What does the forbidden zone cost?"
+"Is the absence from the map itself data?"
+Eagle maps the hole.
+Owl judges what the hole means.
+>
 > Eagle passes the map to Bloodhound.